Mehrab-Tanjim/mehrab-tanjim.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Mehrab.
-I received my PhD in Computer Science specializing in Artificial Intelligence and Machine Learning from the University of California San Diego (UCSD).
-My advisor was Professor [Garrison W. Cottrell](https://cseweb.ucsd.edu/~gary/).
-During my PhD, I focused on deep generative models, particularly on debiasing them in various tasks such as attributes to image generation, image-to-image translation, text-to-image generation, etc. Additionally, my research interests include recommender systems, federated learning, and scalable machine learning.
-To learn more about my projects and relevant publications, please visit my [projects](https://mehrab-tanjim.github.io/#projects) and [publications](https://mehrab-tanjim.github.io/#publications), respectively.

-Before joining UCSD, I was a research assistant working with [Dr. Muhammad Abdullah Adnan](https://sites.google.com/site/abdullahadnan/) at my undergraduate university, Bangladesh University of Engineering and Technology (BUET), where I received my bachelor's in CS.
-There I spent a wonderful time developing scalable machine learning algorithms (e.g. PCA) in the distributed environment (e.g Spark/Hadoop).
-After joining UCSD, I had the opportunity to work as a Data Science intern at Etsy (Summer 2019), Adobe (Summer 2020, 2021, and 2022), and The Home Depot (Fall 2022).
+I’m Mehrab, a Research Scientist at Adobe Research since April 2023.
+My current work focuses on automated optimization of LLM-based agents for reasoning, planning, and decision-making, with a particular emphasis on synthetic data generation for robust training and evaluation.
+Beyond this, my research interests span query understanding and disambiguation, trust and bias in generative AI systems, content moderation, recommender systems, and scalable machine learning.

+I earned my Ph.D. in Computer Science from the University of California, San Diego (UCSD), where I was advised by [Prof. Garrison W. Cottrell](https://cseweb.ucsd.edu/~gary/).
+My doctoral research focused on enhancing fairness and robustness in generative models across diverse modalities and tasks, including text-to-image generation, image translation, and attribute-based image synthesis.
+During my Ph.D., I interned at Adobe Research (Summer 2020–2022), where I worked on debiasing generative models; at Etsy as a Data Science Intern (Summer 2019); and at The Home Depot as a Data Science Intern (Fall 2022).
 I am grateful to Adobe and The Home Depot for the generous gift funds to my advisor for supporting my research.

+Before UCSD, I received my bachelor's degree in Computer Science from the Bangladesh University of Engineering and Technology (BUET), where I worked with [Dr. Muhammad Abdullah Adnan](https://sites.google.com/site/abdullahadnan/) on scalable machine learning algorithms in distributed environments like Spark and Hadoop.

+To learn more about my work, please visit my [projects](https://mehrab-tanjim.github.io/#projects) and [publications](https://mehrab-tanjim.github.io/#publications).

 <h1>Life Updates</h1>
 [2025] Promoted to Research Scientist 2 in January!
 <br />

-[2024] Became a father!
+[2024] Became a father in late October!

 [2023] Joined Adobe as a Research Scientist in April!
 <br />